 Almost everybody wants the latest gadget.
-Everybody also wants their devices to last as long as possible, or at least sell for a good price in 2nd hand.
-I too have opinions on how long something is useful, and a 4 years old phone.
+Everybody also wants their devices to last as long as possible, or at least sell for a good price on 2nd hand.
+I too have opinions on how long something is useful, also a 4 years old phone.

 In my opinion, an electronic device should last 1 year for every 100$ spent on it.
 In other words, a 300$ phone should function 3 years or more and 1,000$ laptop should be useful for 10 years.
 Some of you think that, that is a ridiculous thing to expect, but many devices in our house beg to differ.

 Our devices as examples